-The NightTrace API diagnostic routine may be changed via the $trace\diag\func$ routine.
+For C, the NightTrace API diagnostic routine may be changed via the trace\diag\func routine.

-Additionally, setting the NTRACE\SILENT environment variable to a non-null value will prevent diagnostics routines from being called, regardless of the diagnostic mode setting.
+Setting the NTRACE\SILENT environment variable to a non-null value will prevent diagnostics routines from being called, regardless of the diagnostic mode setting.

-• trace diag func()
+trace\diag\func()